 Don’t forget to empty your backpack pockets of any snacks that you may have stashed here and there; the rodents will chew through your pack to get to it.

 When hanging your food in other areas, take the food out of the pack and store it in a smooth-sided stuff sack.
-The purpose for this is so that even if the animals get to the bag from above, they have nothing to get a purchase on.
+The purpose of this is so that even if the animals get to the bag from above, they have nothing to get a purchase on.
 Flaps and zippers allow them the chance to grip something while working their way into the food.

 Also, don’t use plastic for hanging your food!
 Animals and ravens equate plastic with food!

 Don’t store food in your tent either.
-Even if you are in the tent at the time, rodents can and will chew their way through the tent walls to get to the food.
+Even if you are in a tent at the time, rodents can and will chew their way through the tent walls to get to the food.
 Mice will climb right over you in the process!
 They are pretty fearless and amazingly destructive for their size.

 So how do you keep the animals away from your food bag?
 I’ve had good luck with tying a length of parachute cord between two trees or rocks and then hanging the food bag from the middle of the line.
 If you do this, make sure that the bag doesn’t hang low enough for animals to get to it from ground level.
 I’ve even made use of my walking sticks by sticking them into a crack high in a rock wall and hanging my bag from it.